Barracuda Formula S

 Now it was time for all of the exterior trim, including the restored grilles, the tail light bezels, the emblems, stainless steel moldings, the re-chromed original door handles, and original bumpers.
 After these items were installed, we could see just how special this car was going to be.
 Most Mopar guys have never seen one of these before and this one was going to be the best in the world.
 We wish we had some period pictures of the car back when it was new to compare the original with the restored.

 With the exterior of the car coming together nicely, it was time to finish off the interior.
 The restored dash went into place perfectly, nicely hiding the restored heater box and controls.
 The fresh dash pad and rebuilt instrument cluster are simply stunning.
-The original Inland shifter was rebuilt and nestled into the restored console beside a hidden CD player that's complete with a modern MP3 dock.
+The original Inland shifter was rebuilt (yes, we know they are junk, but it's original to the car) and nestled into the restored console.
 Both the rear seat and front seats were expertly recovered, with new foams for good measure.
 The seats were installed over the new carpeting and sound deadener, which are topped with new floor mats.
 The door panels are new and the door handles and window cranks are re-chromed originals.
 Whenever possible, we used original 1967 parts for the restoration of this Barracuda and it shows!
 Our expert interior restoration specialist, Ralph Farinacci, installed a brand new black vinyl convertible top, along with a correct black vinyl top boot to finish off this rare Barracuda.

 With the interior complete, we turned our attention to the trunk, where a correct reproduction trunk mat was put into place, with a correct spare and jack assembly.
 This amazing and rare Barracuda was complete!

-If you are a classic car collector, there are cars that are rare (1 of 7 built with a 440, a four speed, with blue paint, a black top and a white interior) and then there are cars that are RARE.
-We have sold a 1 of 17 1971 Pontiac GTO Judge Convertible for $280,000.00.
+If you are a Mopar collector, there are cars that are rare (1 of 7 built with a 440, a four speed, with blue paint, a black top and a white interior) and then there are cars that are RARE.
+Last week, we sold a 1 of 17 1971 Pontiac GTO Judge Convertible for $280,000.00.
 Guess what?
 Chrysler made half as many 1967 Plymouth Barracuda Formula S convertibles with a big block.
 And how many are still with us?
 One?
 Two?
 In fact, there are fewer 1967 big block convertibles in existence than 1971 Plymouth Hemicuda convertibles.
 Are they as valuable?
 Heck no. But if you are a Mopar collector with just about everything else in your collection, you need this car.

 This Barracuda is special, and it belongs in the hands of someone who has just about everything except this car.
 Outside of a 1967 HEMI GTX or Coronet, what other 67 Mopar is worth having?
 Flawlessly restored, numbers matching, documented, with a near complete owner history, this is an extremely significant and rare car that you will most likely never see for sale again.
-We will definitely be crying in our beer when this one leaves our building!
+We will definitely be crying in our beer when this one leaves our building.
+Call Joe Carroll today and snatch it up while you can.

 You May Also Be Interested In